chainguard-dev/edu/content/open-source/wolfi/building-a-wolfi-package.md

 toc: true
 ---

-Wolfi is a Linux distro created specifically to build stripped down container images that only include the essential packages needed to run applications in containers.
+Wolfi is a Linux distro created specifically for building stripped-down container images that only include the essential packages needed to run applications in containers.
 This makes it more secure, as there are fewer potential attack vectors due to the reduced surface area.

-Another important attribute that contributes to Wolfi's status as a security-first distribution is how fast packages are updated, thanks to a fine-tuned maintenance process combining top-notch automation and established best practices from maintainers.
+Thanks to a fine-tuned maintenance process combining top-notch automation and established best practices from maintainers, Wolfi packages are updated quickly.
 This ensures that Wolfi users get patches and latest versions of packages at a much faster pace than other distributions.
 Additionally, Wolfi includes a number of features that help to ensure the provenance and authenticity of packages.
 For example, all packages are built directly from source and signed with cryptographic signatures.
 This helps to prevent malicious code from being introduced into the system.
 Wolfi also provides a high-quality build-time [SBOM](https://edu.chainguard.dev/open-source/sbom/what-is-an-sbom/) as standard for all packages.

 That being said, it's important to note that Wolfi is rather new; it just recently crossed the mark of 1,000 packages in the Wolfi OS repository.
 That means some packages that you would find in a more established distro won't be available yet in Wolfi.
 In this article, we'll cover the whole process involved in building a new Wolfi package, or how a Wolfi package comes to be.

-Note: Many of the examples shown in this article are based on the [Wolfi PHP package](https://github.com/wolfi-dev/os/blob/main/php.yaml), which is a slightly complex build that generates several subpackages from a single melange YAML file.
+> Note: Many of the examples shown in this article are based on the [Wolfi PHP package](https://github.com/wolfi-dev/os/blob/main/php.yaml), which is a slightly complex build that generates several subpackages from a single melange YAML file.
 You can keep that link open in a separate tab to use as reference as you go through this guide.
 ## How Does it Compile?
 The first step in building a new Wolfi package is finding official documentation with guidance on how to build the package from source.
 All Wolfi packages need to be built from source in order to assure provenance and authenticity of package contents.

-Because Wolfi uses [apk](https://wiki.alpinelinux.org/wiki/Alpine_Package_Keeper) and thus has some similar design principles as Alpine, it is a good idea to have a look at the [Alpine package index](https://pkgs.alpinelinux.org/packages) to find out how the package is built there.
+Because Wolfi uses [apk](https://wiki.alpinelinux.org/wiki/Alpine_Package_Keeper) and thus has some similar design principles to Alpine, it is a good idea to review the [Alpine package index](https://pkgs.alpinelinux.org/packages) to find out how the package is built there.
 This can give you insights about configuration options, dependencies, and eventual subpackages that can be stripped from the main package.
 For example, when compiling PHP from source, you have the choice of compiling several extensions either as built-in or as shared libraries.
 Although compiling said extensions as built-in packages makes for a simpler build, it also increases the size of the original package and creates a wider surface for possible vulnerabilities.

-If you aren't very familiar with building packages from source using tools such as `cmake` and `autoconf`, it's a good idea to compile the package locally first - you don't need to run "make install"  at the end to get the package installed on your own system, but running the configure and make processes will give you a better understanding of the build requirements and configure options.
+If you aren't very familiar with building packages from source using tools such as `cmake` and `autoconf`, it's a good idea to compile the package locally first - you don't need to run `make install`  at the end to get the package installed on your own system, but running the `configure` and `make` processes will give you a better understanding of the build requirements and configure options.
 ## The melange YAML File
 The melange YAML file is where you'll define the details about the package and its build pipeline.
 If you are familiar with GitHub Actions, you'll find out that melange definitions are very similar to GitHub Actions workflows.
 ### The `package` Section